-2.1 Installing
+2.1 Installation

-If khal is packaged for your OS/distribution, using your system's standard package manager is probably the easiest way to install khal:
+If khal is packaged for your OS/distribution, using your system's standard package manager is probably the easiest way to install khal. khal has been packaged for, among others: Arch Linux (stable and development versions), Debian, Fedora, FreeBSD, Guix, and pkgsrc.